Steven Anson Coons

-Steven Anson Coons (March 7, 1912 – August 1979) was an early pioneer in the field of computer graphical methods.
-He was a professor at the Massachusetts Institute of Technology in the Mechanical Engineering Department.
-He was also a professor at Syracuse University after leaving MIT.
-Steven Coons had a vision of interactive computer graphics as a design tool to aid the engineer.
+Steven Anson Coons (March 7, 1912 – August 1979) was an early pioneer in the field of computer graphics methods.
+He was a professor at the Massachusetts Institute of Technology (MIT) in the mechanical engineering department.
+After leaving MIT, he was a professor at Syracuse University.
+Coons had a vision of interactive graphics as a design tool to aid the engineer.